sosuisen/git-documentdb/docs-api/git-documentdb.collection.gethistory.md

 Promise&lt;([JsonDoc](./git-documentdb.jsondoc.md) \| undefined)\[\]&gt;

-Array of JsonDoc or undefined. - undefined if a specified document does not exist or it is deleted.
+Array of JsonDoc or undefined if a specified document does not exist or it is deleted.

 ## Remarks

 - By default, revisions are sorted by reverse chronological order.
 However, keep in mind that Git dates may not be consistent across repositories.

+- If serializeFormat is front-matter, this function can't work for .yml files.
+Use getFatDocHistory() instead. e.g.) foo.yml

 ## Example